godotengine/godot/modules/gdscript/tests/README.md

 `[output]` specifies the expected results for the test.
 The following key are supported:

-- `include: Array`: An unordered list of suggestions that should be in the result.
-Each entry is one dictionary with the following keys: `display`, `insert_text`, `kind`, `location`, which correspond to the suggestion struct which is used in the code.
+- `include: Array`: A list of suggestions that should be in the result.
+Each entry is one dictionary with the following keys: `display`, `insert_text`, `kind`, which correspond to the suggestion struct which is used in the code.
 The runner only tests against specified keys, so in most cases `display` will suffice.
+  The list is split into buckets. items marked with `after: true` start a new bucket.
+Items inside the same bucket can occur in any order, but they have to occur behind all items of previous buckets.

 - `exclude: Array`: An array of suggestions which should not be in the result.
 The entries take the same form as for `include`.
 - `call_hint: String`: The expected call hint returned by autocompletion.
 - `forced: boolean`: Whether autocompletion is expected to force opening a completion window.

 Tests will only test against entries in `[output]` that were specified.

-## Writing autocompletion tests

-To avoid failing edge cases a certain behavior needs to be tested multiple times.
-Some things that tests should account for:

-- All possible types: Test with all possible types that apply to the tested behavior.
-(For the last points testing against `SCRIPT` and `CLASS` should suffice. `CLASS` can be obtained through C#, `SCRIPT` through GDScript.
-Relying on autoloads to be of type `SCRIPT` is not good, since this might change in the future.)

-  - `BUILTIN`
-  - `NATIVE`
-  - GDScripts (with `class_name` as well as `preload`ed)
-  - C# (as standin for all other language bindings) (with `class_name` as well as `preload`ed)
-  - Autoloads

-- Possible contexts: the completion might be placed in different places of the program. e.g:
-  - initializers of class members
-  - directly inside a suite
-  - assignments inside a suite
-  - as parameter to a call